 → Registration open

-This course, together with the Craft Edition and Production programme, is part of the Advanced Studies Diploma in Contemporary Crafts and Design at Eina.
+This course, together with the Craft Edition and Production programme, is part of the Advanced Programme in Contemporary Crafts and Design at Eina.

 Target Audience